l3uddz/traktarr/README.md

   - `played_all` Most played of all time.

 `-l`, `--add-limit` - Limit number of movies added to Radarr.

+ - Note: This is a limit on how many items are added into Radarr.
+Not a limit on how many items to retrieve from Trakt.

 `-d`, `--add-delay` - Add seconds delay between each add request to Radarr.
 Default is 2.5 seconds.